-Even if you have access to local health care facilities, you may feel more at ease consulting with a doctor in English to limit misunderstandings.
+Even if you have access to local healthcare, you may feel more at ease consulting with a doctor in English.
 This could be key to getting the most out of a country with world-renowned health facilities, especially if you’re far away from an urban center or an expat hotspot.

 Health insurance to cover doctor costs abroad